google/mdbook-i18n-helpers/i18n-helpers/USAGE.md

 - C should be translated.
 ````

+Note that we don't extract the full text of code blocks.
+Only text that is
+recognized as comments and literal strings is extracted.

 ## Normalizing Existing PO Files

 When mdbook-i18n-helpers change, the generated PO files change as well.
 This can